Travel And Permits

 The Traditional Owners have the legal right to grant or refuse permission to enter or travel through their land.
 Arnhem Land is Aboriginal Land Trust and permits are required for visiting beach, parks, waterways and also accessing Aboriginal homelands.
 All non-Yolngu visitors/guests to this region must apply for a General or in some cases a Special Permit from Dhimurru if you wish to access any of the designated recreational areas outside of the town lease (Nhulunbuy) you must have a permit.

 Dhimurru access permits – Dhimurru is an incorporated Aboriginal organisation established by Yolngu landowners in North East Arnhem Land.
 Permit applications can be completed online or in-person at the Dhimurru office in Nhulunbuy.
 Phone: 08 8939 2700.
-Visitors are permitted to visit the Arts and Crafts Centre at Yirrkala however may not venture any further afield into the town of Yirrkala or the beaches.
+Visitors are permitted to visit the Buku-Larrnggay Mulka Art Centre at Yirrkala Yirrkala however may not venture any further afield into the town of Yirrkala or any recreation areas in East Arnhem Land (including the beaches) without a permit.

 Nhulunbuy enjoys a tropical climate, averaging 28 degrees celsius from May-September and 30-33 degrees October to May.